sstendal/18xx-support/README.md

 ## Acknowledgments

-Thanks to David Damarell for suggesting interesting features.
+Thanks to David Damerell for suggesting interesting features.